Let's Do This

-"Let's Do This" a song recorded by American recording artist Miley Cyrus from the Hannah Montana: The Movie soundtrack.
-It was also included on Hannah Montana 3.
+"Let's Do This" is a song by fictional character Hannah Montana, recorded by American singer and actress Miley Cyrus for the soundtrack to the film Hannah Montana: The Movie (2009).
+It is also included on the Hannah Montana 3 soundtrack.

 Background

 On "Let's Do This", a party dance track, Cyrus sings about owing her fans a good performance with lines such as: "You came a long way to be with us / You paid good money to see a show / So let's get ready 'cause here we go".
 The song was originally written and recorded by singer Adam Tefteller.

 Promotion

 The song supports the third season of Hannah Montana.
 "Let's Do This" was featured four times during the third season in the episodes: "Papa's Got a New Friend", "Jake...
 Another Little Piece of My Heart", "Miley Hurt the Feelings of the Radio Star" and "He Could Be the One".
 It was also used as background music in Hannah Montana: Sing Whaaat?, various commercials for Hannah Montana: The Movie and in the ending credits for the film.